hbkworld/streaming-spec/complex_types.md

 - `functionType`: Depending on the type, the client expects a specified structure.
 - `array/count`: The number of classes in each histogram
 - `count`: Values of the counters
-- `range`: The classes for counting
+- `class`: The classes for counting

 Only `count` is explicit, hence this is the data to be transferred.